outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - organize function implementations, to do list, examples, logic

   - add to science
-    - a quantum superposition is a 'lack of information' or 'semi-information' as in a 'lack of efficient stability' so that the interaction with the 'observation' function gives the not-information or semi-information of the superposition the efficiency/energy it needs to stabilize, like a template being filled with variable values according to a query, where the template represents 'partial/semi-information' and the values injected into it crystallize it into a more certain form
+    - a quantum superposition is a 'lack of information' or 'semi-information' as in a 'lack of efficient stability' (or a mismatch between a structure and the space its observed in vs. the space its clearly defined in, like how imaginary numbers are partially structural in euclidean space in their reference to 1 & square roots and negatives) so that the interaction with the 'observation' function gives the not-information or semi-information of the superposition the efficiency/energy it needs to stabilize, like a template being filled with variable values according to a query, where the template represents 'partial/semi-information' and the values injected into it crystallize it into a more certain form
-    - energy transfer from observer to observed allowing resolution of observed 'lack of structure' (as a variable) into a value
+    - energy transfer from observer to observed in the form of certainty/structure allowing resolution of observed 'lack of structure' (as a variable) into a 'structure' (value)

   - add to math mapping:
     - similarity of structures like data type in connections (like how 'absolute references' are a possible connecting structure between absolute structures like 'infinities' and referential structures like 'ratios' or 'constants')
     - imaginary unit as a unit of non-definition, or non-structural definition (requires a different axis to portray bc its not defined in the original axes), or a unit of isolation/independence from a dimension set